abhijat/axe/README.md

 OPTIONS:
-    -i, --input-path <input-path>          The path to the data set -o, --output-prefix <output-prefix>    The parent directory where output JSON files will be written -s, --split-on <split-on>              The attribute to split the data set on
+    -i, --input-path <input-path>          The path to the data set -m, --max-size <max-size>              The maximum size the hashmap will grow to before it is written to disk [default: 150000]
+    -o, --output-prefix <output-prefix>    The parent directory where output JSON files will be written -s, --split-on <split-on>              The attribute to split the data set on